herebefrogs/gamejam-boilerplate/README.md

 - calculate the elapsed time since the last loop
 - update the current game state via the `update` function.

 Both `render` and `update` use a state machine approach to do different things depending which screen the game is on.
-This boilerplate comes with 3 screens that you're encourage to expand to your needs:
+This boilerplate comes with 3 screens which you're encourage to extend to your needs:
 - `TITLE_SCREEN`: display the name of your game, some credits or control instructions
 - `GAME_SCREEN`: when the player actually plays your game
 - `END_SCREEN`: display score and restart the game once the game is won or lost